WillSewell/mysite2014/index.md

 I love maps!
 Do you ever find yourself opening Google Maps for no reason and aimlessly scroll around?
 I do.
 Maybe it's just me.

-To relax I like building 90s lego sets and doing jigsaw puzzles.
+To relax I build 90s lego sets and doing jigsaw puzzles.
 I most recently completed a 1,000 piece puzzle of the surface of Earth.
 There's a lotta ocean on planet Earth...